Send money to Latvia without the hassle and stress.

 Picking up cash

-Whether picking up funds in Riga, or anywhere else around the world, take a few simple safety precautions to prevent yourself becoming a target for thieves.
+Whether picking up funds in Riga or somewhere else in Latvia, you should take a few simple safety precautions to prevent yourself from becoming a target for thieves.